 The Child and Dependent Care Credit is equal to 20 to 35 percent of child care expenses you incur for your children under age 13 or disabled dependents so you can work, look for work, or go to school.
-It’s capped at a maximum credit of $2,100 as of 2020.
 Complete IRS Form 2441 to find out if you qualify, and for how much, and submit it with your tax return.

 The Earned Income Tax Credit or EITC is designed to put money back into the pockets of lower income taxpayers and it’s refundable.
 The IRS will send you any balance of the credit that’s left over after it erases your tax bill.
 This makes it very popular, so the tax code is pretty strict about qualifications.
 Submit Form 8862 if you’ve been denied the credit but you think you are entitled to claim it.

 The Child Tax Credit has been increased to $2,000 under the new tax law for each of your qualifying children who have not yet turned 17 as of the last day of the tax year.
-It, too, is at least partially refundable beginning with tax year 2018, as well as in 2019 and 2020.
+It, too, is at least partially refundable beginning in tax year 2020.
 You must submit Schedule 8812 with your return to claim the “additional” part of the child tax credit, the refundable portion for taxpayers who qualify.